StackVista/stackstate-docs/setup/agent/openshift.md

     helm repo update
    ```

 2. Deploy the StackState Agent, Cluster Agent and kube-state-metrics with the helm command provided in the StackState UI after you have installed the StackPack.
-For large Kubernetes clusters, consider enabling [cluster checks](#configure-cluster-checks) to run the kubernetes_state check in a StackState ClusterCheck Agent pod.
+For large OpenShift clusters, consider enabling [cluster checks](#configure-cluster-checks) to run the kubernetes_state check in a StackState ClusterCheck Agent pod.

 {% hint style="info" %}
 **stackstate.cluster.authToken**